 Other Requirements

 While the Common App provides the common basis for applications to numerous colleges many will also have additional questions and essays that are specific to them.
 You can find out about these requirements as you add colleges to the ‘My Colleges’ tab.
-In this section, you can also add contact details of teachers and counsellors who are going to provide the letters of recommendation required by colleges.
+In this section, you can also add contact details of teachers and college counsellors who are going to provide the letters of recommendation required by colleges.
 Having entered the information, the Common App will notify them when the letters are due and let you see once they have been submitted through the Common App.

 Help with Completing the Common App